BrunoPoiano/helperr/README.md

 # Qbit-relocater

-Qbit-relocater is a script that connects with sonarr, radarr and qBittorrent and redirects torrents to the right folder
+Qbit-relocater is a script that connects with sonarr, radarr and qBittorrent and redirects torrents to the right folder.

+It moves the torrent without qbittorent losing link and without the necessity of doing hardlinks or radarr/sonarr moving files

 ## Before Deployment

 - both radarr and sonnar should be version 3
-- ensure that both sonarr and radarr has `Rename Episodes` checked
 - ensure that qBittorrent in sonnar has the `tv-sonarr` category
 - ensure that qBittorrent in radarr has the `radarr` category

+*recomended settings*
-- ensure that qBittorrent `Keep incomplete torrents in` is checked
+- in qBittorrent check `Keep incomplete torrents in`

-- radarr new location is `downloads/radarr/{root-folder}`
-- sonarr new location is `downloads/{root-folder}`
+- in sonarr/radarr check `Rename Episodes`
+- in radarr/sonnar qBittorrent settings set `Content Layout` as Original

 ## Deployment